-This program is designed for use by dialysis center leadership and the staff responsible for conducting in-service training and quality improvement.
-The Decreasing Dialysis Patient-Provider Conflict Project (DPC) is based upon ESRD Network efforts and a Renal Stakeholder Consensus Conference conducted in October of 2003.
+This Toolbox is designed for use by dialysis center leadership and the staff responsible for conducting in-service training and quality improvement.
+The DPC Project is based upon ESRD network efforts and a Renal Stakeholder Consensus Conference conducted in October of 2003.
 This conference was sponsored by the Forum of ESRD Networks with support from an educational grant from ESRD Network 12.

-With funding from the Centers for Medicare & Medicare Services (CMS) and working with a Task Force of renal stakeholders and content experts, workgroups developed the tools and resources for staff training that you find here.
-As a result of this team effort, the DPC toolbox now contains three steps and a variety of helpful tools.
-The three steps are described in detail below.
+With funding from the Centers for Medicare & Medicaid Services (CMS) and working with a Task Force of renal stakeholders and content experts, workgroups developed the tools and resources for staff training.
+The result was the 1st Edition, which was created in 2005.
+The DPC Toolbox contains three steps and a variety of helpful tools.
+The three steps are described in detail in the following pages.

-At the core of the DPC project lies the staff training component.
-This component is designed for all levels of staff with an emphasis on dialysis staff that provide direct patient care and who may not have received training in professionalism or in conflict resolution.
-The training aims to decrease patient-provider conflict by building conflict resolution skills, improving communication and increasing understanding of how interactions with patients, their families and friends and other staff may trigger or escalate conflict in the dialysis setting.
+At the core of the DPC Project lies the staff training component.
+This component is designed for the entire care team with an emphasis on dialysis staff that provide direct patient care and who may not have received training in professionalism or in conflict resolution.
+The training aims to decrease patient-provider conflict by building conflict resolution skills, improving communication and increasing understanding of how interactions with patients, their families, and other staff may trigger or escalate conflict in the dialysis setting.